-When a divorce court judge finalizes the terms of a divorce, everything written in the resulting divorce judgement needs to be respected by both ex-spouses and followed as closely to the letter as possible.
-Despite the power behind a divorce judgement or decree, it is still only a piece of paper.
+When a divorce court judge finalizes the terms of a divorce, everything written in the resulting divorce judgment needs to be respected by both ex-spouses and followed as closely to the letter as possible.
+Despite the power behind a divorce judgment or decree, it is still only a piece of paper.
 Dishonest or untrustworthy ex-spouses may decide to simply ignore what was written or approved by the judge, doing what they want with shared or owed finances, parenting time, and the like.

 Steps to Follow When Enforcing a Divorce Decree

-A good starting point for divorce judgement enforcement is attempting to communicate with the uncooperative ex-spouse.
+A good starting point for divorce judgment enforcement is attempting to communicate with the uncooperative ex-spouse.
 Assuming it is safe to do so, ask them about the violations you have noticed and see if they are intentional.
 Many divorcees inadvertently mix up child custody schedules, for example, especially if the divorce is still relatively recent.
 You might be able to “enforce” your divorce decree with one conversation.
 On the likely chance that does not happen, there are legal channels to use instead.

 - Return to or contact the courthouse that finalized your divorce decree to explain the situation to the judge’s law clerk.